 For more information about disaster preparedness, see Reliability: Disaster recovery.

 Consistency defines the expectations that users have for how the data is able to be queried once it's written or modified.
 One aspect of data consistency is ensuring "exactly-once" semantics for data ingestion.
-For more information, see Reliability: Import data and Retrying failed job insertions.
+For more information, see Reliability: Import data and Retry failed job insertions.

 Consistency of performance